rozariwang/CLMs-for-NPs/Readme.md

 # 🧪 CLMs for Natural Products

-This repository accompanies the thesis *“Chemical Language Models for Natural Products: A Comparative Study of Mamba and GPT on Molecule Generation and Property Prediction.”* It includes major components of all experiments carried out in this study (excluding Tox21).
+This repository accompanies the paper *“Chemical Language Models for Natural Products: A Comparative Study of Mamba and GPT on Molecule Generation and Property Prediction.”* It includes major components of all experiments carried out in this study.
 This Readme file contains detailed information regarding this repository and how to run every experiment outlined below.

 > 💬 **Key Terms**
 NPs: Natural Products \